panchanandevops/panchanandevops/README.md

 🌱 I’m currently learning OpenTelemetry and Jaeger

-💬 I would love to talk about devops and site reliability
+💬 I would love to talk about devops and Site Reliability Engineering

 📫 How to reach me: panchanandevops@gmail.com